Cajun Stuffed Chicken Breast

 Cajun Ground Beef Jerky on the Nesco Snackmaster Pro

 Make sure you rotate your trays every 2 hours or so when you make Cajun Ground Beef Jerky on the Nesco Snackmaster Pro.
-The bottom trays in the Nesco Snackmaster Pro will not dry as quickly as those on top.
+The bottom trays will not dry as quickly as those on top.
 Rotating the trays will give you nice, even drying and perfect jerky on every level.

 I like to load up my dehydrator.
 To do that I picked up a handful of extra trays.
 They really add a whole lot more drying space!
 Since I have to rotate my trays, I write a number on each one on a piece of blue painter’s tape so I can keep track of them.